KapoorAkshit18/nasscom-vsd-soc-design-workshop/README.md

 - Paint and Erase
 - Instead of bins it works on single base

- Total 8 labs along with the assessments are conducted.
+   Labs along with the assessments are conducted.

 </details>
-## Projects
-### Lab 1 : How to open the openflow
+*Lab 1* : How to open the openflow
 Linux commands used:
 ```
 cd // to change directory